 Also, a normal serving of haylage would be a handful.
 The frequency of servings can be every day (most owners claim this), but try to keep the diet of the cavy more versatile, so give this just a few times per week.
 And, on other days, feed the guinea pig with the healthy types of hay, as well as the fresh produce and herbs they like.

 Also, beware of haylage that was unused for quite some time.
-This will make it prone to getting mold, and mold is often fatal for cavies, even just a little bit of it!
+This will make it prone to getting mold.
+Mold is often fatal for cavies, even just a little bit of it.

 Since this is fermented grass, the haylage is also sugary.
 The digestive system of cavies cannot fully digest the sugars.

 Partially a risk, but haylage is not good if you consider it as bedding.
-Since it has some moisture, the piggies would be uncomfy resting in something like that.
-You wouldn’t want to nap on a wet bed sheet, right?
+Since it has some moisture, the piggies would be uncomfy resting.
+Nobody wouldn’t want to nap on a wet bed sheet.

 Quick Facts on Haylage

-- Compared to hay, the haylage has more nutritional value
+- Compared to hay, haylage has more nutritional value.